Create a Website Account - Manage notification subscriptions, save form progress and more.

 VenturaWaterPure will use a multi-step advanced water purification process to create a high-quality drinking water product.

-Treated wastewater from the Ventura Water Reclamation Facility will be sent through ozone and membrane filtration.
-The water will then be filtered through ultra-filtration and reverse osmosis and disinfected with advanced oxidation and ultraviolet light.
+This treatment begins at the existing Ventura Water Reclamation Facility, which will be upgraded with Membrane Bioreactors and an Ultraviolet Light disinfection system.
+This treated water will then be sent to the new Advanced Water Purification Facility, which will further treat water using Reverse Osmosis (RO), additional Ultraviolet Light, and Advanced Oxidation.
 This proven approach is currently used throughout California, other States, and internationally and is regulated by the State Water Resources Control Board’s Division of Drinking Water.

 Yes.
 Potable reuse is regulated using the same rigorous state and federal standards as all other drinking water sources.
 With advanced water purification, water is treated to a level that exceeds current drinking water standards and is monitored extensively to ensure public health and safety.